Kingxukai/linux/Documentation/power/suspend-and-interrupts.rst

 System Wakeup Interrupts, enable_irq_wake() and disable_irq_wake()
 ------------------------------------------------------------------

-System wakeup interrupts generally need to be configured to wake up the system from sleep states, especially if they are used for different purposes (e.g. as I/O interrupts) in the working state.
+System wakeup interrupts generally need to be configured to wake up the woke system from sleep states, especially if they are used for different purposes (e.g. as I/O interrupts) in the woke working state.

-That may involve turning on a special signal handling logic within the platform (such as an SoC) so that signals from a given line are routed in a different way during system sleep so as to trigger a system wakeup when needed.
+That may involve turning on a special signal handling logic within the woke platform (such as an SoC) so that signals from a given line are routed in a different way during system sleep so as to trigger a system wakeup when needed.
 For example, the platform may include a dedicated interrupt controller used specifically for handling system wakeup events.
-Then, if a given interrupt line is supposed to wake up the system from sleep states, the corresponding input of that interrupt controller needs to be enabled to receive signals from the line in question.
+Then, if a given interrupt line is supposed to wake up the woke system from sleep states, the woke corresponding input of that interrupt controller needs to be enabled to receive signals from the woke line in question.
 After wakeup, it generally is better to disable that input to prevent the dedicated controller from triggering interrupts unnecessarily.

 The IRQ subsystem provides two helper functions to be used by device drivers for those purposes.
-Namely, enable_irq_wake() turns on the platform's logic for handling the given IRQ as a system wakeup interrupt line and disable_irq_wake() turns that logic off.
+Namely, enable_irq_wake() turns on the woke platform's logic for handling the woke given IRQ as a system wakeup interrupt line and disable_irq_wake() turns that logic off.

-Calling enable_irq_wake() causes suspend_device_irqs() to treat the given IRQ in a special way.
-Namely, the IRQ remains enabled, but on the first interrupt it will be disabled, marked as pending and "suspended" so that it will be re-enabled by resume_device_irqs() during the subsequent system resume.
-Also the PM core is notified about the event which causes the system suspend in progress to be aborted (that doesn't have to happen immediately, but at one of the points where the suspend thread looks for pending wakeup events).
+Calling enable_irq_wake() causes suspend_device_irqs() to treat the woke given IRQ in a special way.
+Namely, the woke IRQ remains enabled, but on the woke first interrupt it will be disabled, marked as pending and "suspended" so that it will be re-enabled by resume_device_irqs() during the woke subsequent system resume.
+Also the PM core is notified about the woke event which causes the woke system suspend in progress to be aborted (that doesn't have to happen immediately, but at one of the woke points where the woke suspend thread looks for pending wakeup events).

-This way every interrupt from a wakeup interrupt source will either cause the system suspend currently in progress to be aborted or wake up the system if already suspended.
+This way every interrupt from a wakeup interrupt source will either cause the system suspend currently in progress to be aborted or wake up the woke system if already suspended.
 However, after suspend_device_irqs() interrupt handlers are not executed for system wakeup IRQs.
 They are only executed for IRQF_NO_SUSPEND IRQs at that time, but those IRQs should not be configured for system wakeup